Integrability in Gravity from Chern-Simons Theory: Symmetric space PCM from 6dCS theory

 Next, we would like to supplement this reduction with a discrete reduction.
 So that we do not modify the geometry of the quotient space, we will choose a discrete action which leaves the quotient space invariant.
 In addition, this discrete reduction must be a symmetry of the 4dWZW model, naively meaning it must preserve the 2-form $\mu$.
 In fact, it is enough for this symmetry to preserve the 2-form $\mu$ up to a sign, provided that we also transform the fundamental field as $g \mapsto g^{-1}$.
 Such a discrete transformation is provided by

 In order to implement the transformation of the fundamental field, we will introduce a $\bZ_{2}$-automorphism of the Lie algebra,

 The total reduction will then be a combination of the discrete spacetime action and this Lie algebra automorphism exponentiated to a group action $g \mapsto \eta(g)$.
-To agree with the transformation specified above, the fundamental field must satisfy $\eta(g) = g^{-1}$ which is a constraint.
-This constraint restricts the target space of the 2dPCM from the full group $G$ to the symmetric space $G / G_{0}$ where $G_{0} \subset G$ is the subgroup preserved by the $\bZ_{2}$-automorphism.
+To agree with the transformation specified above, the fundamental field must satisfy $\eta(g) = g^{-1}$, which we thus impose as a constraint.
+This restricts the target space of the 2dPCM from the full group $G$ to the symmetric space $G / G_{0}$ where $G_{0} \subset G$ is the subgroup preserved by the $\bZ_{2}$-automorphism.

 Having outlined the reduction of the 4dWZW model, we may now lift this to a reduction of twistor space and then apply it to 6dCS theory.
 Firstly, let us study the geometry of the reduced twistor correspondence.
 The vector fields lift trivially to $\bPS$ meaning that the reduced correspondence space $M_{4} = \bCP^{1} \times \bR^{2}$ may be provided coordinates by $\{ \zeta , \xi , \bar{\xi} \}$.
 The projection of these vector fields to twistor space $\bPT$ is given by